unh-comp-698-systems-software/notes/ansible/README.md

 We're also going to take the additional step of running two instances of your website in separate docker containers.
-The first will be the production version which will be accessible on port 8080 and will be running the previous tagged version of your website (Just the main page with UNH698 Website).
+The first will be the production version which will be accessible on port 8080 and will be running the previously tagged version of your website (Just the main page with UNH698 Website).
 The second container will be running your newest tagged version of your website and accessible on port 8081.

 ## Steps - Preface

-I will have dropped the previous sets of AWS servers created a new set.
+I will have dropped the previous sets of AWS servers and created a new set.
 (See your email for your new IP address and access key).
 These servers will have already been setup with ansible and git which should be all you need for this assignment.